Smith St and North Clinton St, Poughkeepsie, New York

-Current projects such as the City of Poughkeepsie’s pedestrian safety improvements on Main Street, the County’s sidewalk improvements on Innis Avenue in the Town of Poughkeepsie, NYSDOT’s sidewalk improvements on Route 9 in Wappinger, and our Poughkeepsie 9.44.55 study to redesign the arterials will help close some of the equity gaps that we’ve identified.
+Current projects such as County’s redesign of the Main St/Grand Ave intersection at the City/Town of Poughkeepsie border, the County’s sidewalk improvements on Innis Ave in the Town of Poughkeepsie, NYSDOT’s sidewalk improvements on Route 9 over the Wappinger Lake, our Dover Plains Pedestrian Plan, and our Poughkeepsie 9.44.55 study to redesign the arterials and Route 9 interchange will help close some of the equity gaps that we’ve identified.
 But more is needed, and we will strive to keep closing equity gaps with future transportation projects and programs.

 Equity in Reliable Access

 Though our rail system follows historic patterns and no new stations have opened in Dutchess County since 2000 (and none are planned), we can still look at equity issues related to train access.
-We see that barriers exist at some stations in focus areas – notably in Beacon and Poughkeepsie, where both stations lack secure, long-term bike parking – and for focus populations – notably in Dover (Wingdale) and Amenia (Ten Mile and Wassaic), where stations lack adequate sidewalk coverage and connecting bus services.
+We see that barriers exist at some stations in focus areas – notably in Beacon and Poughkeepsie, where both stations lack secure, long-term bike parking – and for focus populations, such as in Dover, where the both the Wingdale and Dover Plains stations lack frequent bus service and where the Wingdale station lacks adequate sidewalk coverage.

 Walking & Bicycling Access

 Many of the locations where we’ve identified walking or bicycling gaps also have high shares of focus populations.
-For example, centers located along Route 22 in the Harlem Valley – with high shares of Hispanic, disabled, and low-income residents – have poor sidewalk coverage that make walking trips difficult.
-These include Wassaic in Amenia, Dover Plains and Wingdale in Dover, and parts of the villages of Pawling and Millerton.
+For example, centers located along Route 22 in the Harlem Valley – with high shares of Hispanic and low-income residents – have poor sidewalk coverage that make walking difficult.
+These include Wassaic in Amenia and Dover Plains and Wingdale in Dover.

 Some of our most congested roads travel through focus areas.
-The westbound Route 44/55 arterial in the City of Poughkeepsie runs through a focus area with very high shares of Black, Hispanic, low-income, and disabled residents.
-Also, a segment of Route 9 with high overall congestion travels through Wappinger Falls, a focus area where high shares of Hispanic, low income, and disabled residents live.
-And in Fishkill, the congested I-84/9D interchange is adjacent to a focus area with a high share of Black residents.
-These congested roads not only create reliability barriers for drivers but also for people walking (i.e. trying to cross the street) and bicycling (i.e. riding with traffic).
+The Route 44/55 arterials in the City of Poughkeepsie run through focus areas with high shares of Black, Hispanic, low-income, and disabled residents.
+Also, a segment of Route 9 with high overall congestion travels through Wappinger Falls, an area with a high share of Hispanic residents.
+And in Fishkill, the congested I-84/9D interchange is in an area with a high share of Black residents.
+These congested roads not only create reliability barriers for drivers but also challenges for people trying to cross them on foot or ride along them on bicycles.
 They also impose health impacts such as poor air quality, traffic noise, and visual pollution on focus populations – impacts that are not necessarily felt in other communities.

 Equity in Basic Needs